akonde/Console-Finances/README.md

 ## Credits
 Thanks to the University of Birmingham Frontend boot camp for this privilege.
-I appreciate TUTOR (Philip), T.A (Tudor), and my cohort they are all amazing, google searching and other developers communities for resources.
+I appreciate TUTOR (Philip), T.A (Tudor), and my cohort they are all amazing, google searching and other developers' communities for resources.
-N/A

 ## License
 MIT